AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ### Experimental Apparatus
 The experimental setup was similar to that of the Spring 2016 Contact Chamber subteam.
 However, C-NARC’s setup did not include the contact chamber and the needle valve.
 Additionally, four pressure sensors were attached at equal distances on the flocculator.
 See the manual for more information on the setup.

+[EM: Unless you are specifically going to describe the SP16 CC's setup or refer to an imagine, this information is irrelevant.
+The reader would have to have previous knowledge of the subteam or have to go back and look for their report.
+Instead, briefly mention what is found in the current setup as a lead-in to the paragraphs below.]

 <div style = "text-align:center">
 <img
 align = "center"